isamu-isozaki/teamai_test/tools-and-tips/index.html.md

 ## Shush

-[$4.99 tool for OS X](http://mizage.com/shush/) that lets you set a hotkey (e.g. `fn`) to mute your microphone ("push-to-talk" or "push-to-mute").
+[$4.99 tool for OS X](http://mizage.com/shush/index.html.md/index.html.md) that lets you set a hotkey (e.g. `fn`/index.html.md) to mute your microphone ("push-to-talk" or "push-to-mute"/index.html.md).
 Never again will you have to switch your window focus to Google Hangouts or Zoom to speak or mute.
-The icon will show the current state of your mic input (x means muted).
+The icon will show the current state of your mic input (x means muted/index.html.md).
-With a right click (or your configured hotkey) you can switch from push to talk to push to mute.
+With a right click (or your configured hotkey/index.html.md) you can switch from push to talk to push to mute.
 Don't forget to unblock your mic in Zoom/Google Hangouts immediately after joining.
 Be warned that page up with fn+down arrow will activate it.
 Use space for page down instead of fn+up arrow.

 ### Shush alternative for Linux

-If you use Linux (e.g. [Arch](https://www.archlinux.org/), [Ubuntu](https://www.ubuntu.com/) or [Fedora](https://getfedora.org/)) you can create a system-wide keyboard shortcut to mute/unmute your mic.
+If you use Linux (e.g. [Arch](https://www.archlinux.org/index.html.md/index.html.md), [Ubuntu](https://www.ubuntu.com/index.html.md/index.html.md) or [Fedora](https://getfedora.org/index.html.md/index.html.md)/index.html.md) you can create a system-wide keyboard shortcut to mute/unmute your mic.
-Please note that it only works for Linux distributions which use [ALSA](http://alsa-project.org) for sounds (most popular Linux distributions use ALSA).
-All you need to do is go to your desktop environment's _Keyboard Settings_ and create a custom shortcut with the command `amixer set Capture toggle` and assign a key combination of your choice (e.g. `Pause Break` key).
+Please note that it only works for Linux distributions which use [ALSA](http://alsa-project.org/index.html.md) for sounds (most popular Linux distributions use ALSA/index.html.md).
+All you need to do is go to your desktop environment's _Keyboard Settings_ and create a custom shortcut with the command `amixer set Capture toggle` and assign a key combination of your choice (e.g. `Pause Break` key/index.html.md).
 Once this is done, you can mute/unmute your mic using the assigned keyboard shortcut while you're in any application.
-Refer to this original answer on [Askubuntu](http://askubuntu.com/a/13364/12242) to learn more.
+Refer to this original answer on [Askubuntu](http://askubuntu.com/a/13364/12242/index.html.md) to learn more.

 ## Disabling OS X Notification Center